-Prognosis: Outcome depends on the histological type of tumor as well as the extent of spread.
+Prognosis: Outcome depends on the histological type of tumour as well as the extent of spread.
 Most lesions are advanced at presentation although lymph node metastasis with carcinomas is relatively infrequent.
 Local recurrence is a common problem in spite of radical surgery and radiotherapy.
 Melanomas, small cell neuroendocrine carcinomas, and sinonasal undifferentiated carcinomas are particularly aggressive but 5-year survival is the norm with adenoid cystic carcinomas.
-In certain subtypes, such as intestinal type sinonasal adenocarcinoma and olfactory neuroblastoma, grading based on the degree of differentiation is important in that low-grade lesions do well while high-grade lesions do badly.
+In intestinal type sinonasal adenocarcinoma, grading based on the degree of differentiation is important, in that low-grade lesions do well while high-grade lesions do badly.
 Around 20% 5-year survival is customary.
+The usefulness of grading olfactory neuroblastomas is less clear.